taylorc1009/CPP-Cavern-Path-Finding/README.md

 To use it, simply enter into the command line "caveroute.bat (.cav file name to search, from /cavs)", or compile "navigate.cpp" and run "navigate (file name)".

-### Here's some information I was given about each .cav prior to starting the project
+### Here's information I was given about some of the .cav files, prior to starting the project:
 * __(file)__
 	* __(best path)__
 	* __(distance of path from start to finish)__